Twentysix26/Red-Docs/red/red_getting_started.md

 Hello.
 This a quick start guide to familiarize yourself with using Red.

-If you haven't installed her yet, please do so by following the guide for your operating system of choice.
+If you haven't installed her yet, please do so by following [the guide for your operating system of choice](https://twentysix26.github.io/Red-Docs/) before proceeding.
 Assuming you've done everything right (and assuming you're on Windows) you should now have a black command prompt window, a *console*, staring at you.
 That's Red.
 Leave it open if you want the bot to function.